lainemarrah/DMPipeline/README.md

 Next, configure the conda environments by running the code below.
 ```
 cd DMPipeline
-conda env create -n dmpipeline --file envs/environment.yml
+conda env create -n bowtie2 --file envs/bowtie2-env.yml
-conda env create -n breakdancer --file envs/bd-env.yml
+conda env create -n cnvkit --file envs/cnvkit-env.yml
-conda env create -n cnvkit --file envs/cnv-env.yml
+conda env create -n snakemake --file envs/snakemake-env.yml
 ```

+**Basic Usage**

-Run the pipeline by running:
+Run the general pipeline by running:
 ```
 #example code
 ```
 This will yield several files in your chosen output directory.
-These include: a sorted and indexed BAM file, a sorted and indexed BAM file split to only the 12th chromosome, a BED copy number file, a VCF structural variant file, and the DMFinder output files (which have suffixes .dmrpt and .dmgraph).
+These include: a sorted and indexed BAM file, a BED copy number file, a VCF structural variant file, and the DMFinder output files (which have suffixes .dmrpt and .dmgraph).

 You can then run the following to create a summary file of all desired samples, where the input file is the same as the sample input file used for the previous pipeline:
 ```